SECOND QUARTER 2024

 Fulica atra

-A young coot (Cootling) hiding in vegetation at the edge of a pond.
-Cootlings are tended by both parents and leave the nest after 3 or 4 days.
-They are totally independent after about 8 weeks.
+Cootlings are cared for by both parents and depart from the nest after 3 or 4 days.
+They become fully independent in approximately 8 weeks.

 #